 It isn't always possible to re-use sous vide plastic bags, or even just plastic storage or vacuum bags you haven't used for sous vide.
 If you had something messy in the bag like raw meat, then you may opt to throw it away.

 On the other hand, "disposable" plastic bags aren't cheap, so if you want to re-use them, nobody would hold it against you.
-Vacuum sealer bags in particular are kind of a pain to wash out because they're almost impossible to turn inside out--but you can still do it.
+Vacuum sealer bags in particular are kind of a pain to wash out because they're almost impossible to turn inside out--but with some practice, you can do it.

 To wash any plastic bag, use hot water and dish soap.
 Thoroughly wipe the entire inner surface of the bag, and rinse until no soap residue is left.
 Then prop the bags open (perhaps placing them over a glass or bottle to keep them open) and let them air dry.